TTWNO/tait.tech/isaif.md

 such rapid changes inevitably break down traditional values.
 </p>

 <p id="51">51.
-The breakdown of traditional values to some extent implies the breakdown of the bonds that hold together traditional smallscale social groups.
+The breakdown of traditional values to some extent implies the breakdown of the bonds that hold together traditional small-scale social groups.
 The disintegration of small-scale social groups is also promoted by the fact that modern conditions often require or tempt individuals to move to new locations, separating themselves from their communities.
 Beyond that, a
 technological society HAS TO weaken family ties and local communities if it is to function efficiently.
-In modern society an individual’s loyalty must be first to the system and only secondarily to a smallscale community, because if the internal loyalties of small-scale communities were stronger than loyalty to the system, such communities would pursue their own advantage at the expense of the system.
+In modern society an individual’s loyalty must be first to the system and only secondarily to a small-scale community, because if the internal loyalties of small-scale communities were stronger than loyalty to the system, such communities would pursue their own advantage at the expense of the system.
 </p>